iamjustnobody/TechMahindraReact/README.md

 # A Personal Finance Tracker

-using React.JS that allows users to track their expenses and view spending trends through a chart. \
+Using React.JS that allows users to track their expenses and view spending trends through a chart. \

-hosting on firebase - clicking [here](https://personal-finance-tracker-xw.firebaseapp.com/) to view the app.
+Hosting on firebase site - clicking [here](https://personal-finance-tracker-xw.firebaseapp.com/) to view the app.

 #### Expense Input Form: